carp4/qadbkey-unlock/README.md

 # Quectel RM5XX ADBKEY Unlock script

 This is a modification of Ryan Bradley's script to support RM5XX Series modems.
 It works for the RM520N-GL, RM502Q-AE, RM500Q-AE, EM120K-GL, and others.
-For more information, see [Unlocking and Using ADB](https://github.com/iamromulan/quectel-rgmii-configuration-notes#unlocking-and-using-adb).
+For more information, see [Unlocking ADB](https://github.com/iamromulan/cellular-modem-wiki/blob/main/quectel/sdxlemur/sdxlemur_m.2_to_eth.md#unlocking-adb).
 This will allow you to replace the Quectel Forums step of the guide with an easier and faster method.

 Modified by [carp4](https://github.com/carp4) to allow AT+QADBKEY? to be entered directly and result displayed for RM5XX series modems.